andyfore/nixos-hypr/README.md

 - `vm.guest-services.enable = true;` — QEMU/Spice guest services (moved out of `services` in `configuration.nix`)

-This project assumes **a single host**; there is no `specialArgs.host` logic or per-host branching like in ddubsOS.
+This project assumes **a single host**; there is no `specialArgs.host` logic or per-host branching like in [ddubsOS](https://gitlab.com/dwilliam62/ddubsos).
 Toggle only the one driver you actually need.

-## Nix configuration files
+## Nix configuration files:

 Below you can expand each Nix file to view its full contents.